zackforbing/ruby-submissions/1510/module_4_assignments/ideabox2.0/greg-armstrong.md

 ### Please feel free to ask any other questions or make any other statements below!
 * I really liked this project.
 It seemed to have just enough difficulty to make it challenging without being out of reach.
 I learned a TON about the differences between functional and OO programming.
 I didnt test as well as I should have when it came to feature tests, I fell behind in using TDD because I wanted to make sure I finished the spec.
 I'll definitely push myself very hard to go back to TDD for the next project, it was at times difficult to find the errors/bugs occuring because I had no tests to help me determine that.

+--

+# Instructor Feedback

+151

+### Data Model

+(5 points total.)

+### User Flows

+#### Viewing ideas

+(8 points total.)

+-2 some issues with the truncate

+#### Adding a new idea

+(15 points total.)

+#### Deleting an existing idea

+(15 points total.)

+#### Changing the quality of an idea

+(15 points total.)

+#### Editing an existing idea

+(20 points total.)

+#### Idea Filtering and Searching

+(15 points total.)

+### Extensions

+#### Inline idea editing

+(10 additional points.)

+When a user clicks the title or idea of an idea in the list, that text should become an editable text field, pre-populated with the existing idea title or body.
+The user should be able to "commit" their changes by pressing "Enter/Return" or by clicking outside of the text field.

+## Instructor Evaluation Points

+### Specification Adherence

+* **10 points**: The application consists of one page with all of the major functionality being provided by jQuery.
+There is no use of `format.js` in Rails.
+There is no use of unobstrusive JavaScript.
+There are no front-end frameworks used in the application.
+No approach was taken that is counter to the spirit of the project and its learning goals.
+There are no features missing from above that make the application feel incomplete or hard to use.

+### User Interface

+* **5 points** - The application is pleasant, logical, and easy to use.
+There no holes in functionality and the application stands on it own to be used by the instructor _without_ guidance from the developer.

+### Testing

+* **7 points** - Project has a running test suite that tests and multiple levels but fails to cover some features.
+All controller actions are covered by tests.
+The application makes some use of integration testing.

+Some cruft files in tests - failing test on master branch

+### Ruby and Rails Quality

+* **8 points** - Developer solves problems with a balance between conciseness and clarity and often extracts logical components.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+### JavaScript Style

+* **8 points** - Application is thoughtfully put together with some duplication and no major bugs.
+Developer can speak to choices made in the code and knows what every line of code is doing.

+### Workflow

+* **10 points** - The developer effectively uses Git branches and many small, atomic commits that document the evolution of their application.